matt-chv/embedded-analog-intelligence/_posts/2020-06-08-automated-translation-programming-languages.md

 ![](https://pbs.twimg.com/media/EZ-wpGTXsAA7lZv?format=jpg&name=medium)

 > Unsupervised Translation of Programming Languages.
 Feed a model with Python, C++, and Java source code from GitHub, and it automatically learns to translate between the 3 languages in a fully unsupervised way.
-> <quote> G. Lample on twitter </quote>
+> <quote> G. Lample on twitter - @GuillaumeLample </quote>

 [source](https://twitter.com/GuillaumeLample/status/1269982022413570048)